James Jordan Chief Financial Officer, Army and Air Force Exchange Service

 Chief Financial Officer

 James Jordan is an Executive Vice President and the Chief Financial Officer (CFO) for the Army & Air Force Exchange Service (Exchange).
 As CFO, he is responsible for maintaining the financial integrity of the Exchange system and providing management control of financial requirements and resources.
-The Exchange is a non-appropriated fund entity of the Department of Defense.
-Established in 1895, the Exchange today is the 56th largest retail organization in the U.S. With annual revenue of $8.3 billion, the Exchange employs approximately 34,000 associates, including military personnel.
-In 2016, the Exchange produced $384 million in earnings, all reinvested into the military community.
+Established in 1895, the Exchange today is the 61st largest retail organization in the U.S. With annual revenue of $8.6 billion, the Exchange employs approximately 35,000 associates, including military personnel.
+In 2017, the Exchange produced $376 million in earnings, all reinvested into the military community.

-The Exchange operates more than 2,700 facilities, including department and convenience stores, gas stations, restaurants, theaters, and other specialty retail businesses on military installations in all 50 states, five U.S. territories and 36 countries.
-Additionally, the Exchange operates an approximately $2.6 billion receivables credit card portfolio.
+The Exchange operates nearly 2,700 facilities, including department and convenience stores, restaurants, malls, movie theaters, gas stations, and other specialty retail businesses on military installations in 49 states, four U.S. territories and 34 countries.
+Additionally, the Exchange operates an approximately $2.5 billion receivables credit card portfolio.
 In order to support combat readiness and provide foreign-based service members and their families with U.S. products, the Exchange also operates bakeries in Europe and Asia and water plants in Europe under six licenses from U.S. consumer goods companies, including Wonder Bread, Krispy Kreme and Culligan.

 Jordan, the son of an Air Force officer, spent his childhood living throughout the U.S. and Europe.
 He earned a bachelor's degree in accounting in 1987 from the University of Southern Mississippi and a Master of Business Administration in Finance from Dallas Baptist University.
 Jordan is a Certified Public Accountant.